dart-lang/site-www/src/language/patterns.md

 ### Algebraic datatypes

-Object destructuring and switch cases are conducive to writing code in an [algebraic datatype][] style: when you have a family of related types and an operation that needs specific behavior for each type.
+Object destructuring and switch cases are conducive to writing code in an [algebraic datatype][] style.
+Use this method when:
+- You have a family of related types.
+- You have an operation that needs specific behavior for each type.
+- You want to group that behavior in one place instead of spreading it across all the different type definitions.

-Instead of implementing the operation as an instance method for every respective type, you can keep the operations in a single function, switching over subtypes for variations in behavior:
+Instead of implementing the operation as an instance method for every type, keep the operation's variations in a single function that switches over the subtypes:

 ```dart
 sealed class Shape {}